 It’s also worth noting – if you’re making a weekend of your wedding and extending the celebrations over a couple of days, make sure that you have accommodation options available for you and your guests.

 Different venues will have different processes when it comes to preferred suppliers.
-Often, they’ll ask that you choose from an approved approved list for caterers, production teams and sometimes more!
+Often, they’ll ask that you choose from an approved list for caterers, production companies and occasionally more.
 If this is the case, check that the recommended suppliers align with the budget and style of your day.
-I’d also suggest asking each venue about their rules on alcohol, and whether they charge a corkage fee.
+I’d also suggest asking each venue about their rules on alcohol, and whether they charge a corkage fee to supply your own.

 If you are looking for guidance and support with the planning of your big day, get in touch to have a chat about how I am able to help!